Recent News & Findings

 Shortly after this was announced, we undertook a survey amongst C-suite executives from Japan’s leading publicly-listed companies, to determine their views on this and other initiatives to elevate women into executive roles and to further empower women in Japan.

 One question asked “By 2030, can your company realistically attain the goal to have 30% of the executive roles held by suitably qualified women?”
 In June 2023, 23% answered ‘Yes’ and 77% ‘No’.
-Asked again in our recent survey in April 2024, there was a 5% increase in responses to ‘Yes’ reaching 28%.
-Subsequent questions found much of this 5% increase attributable to increased attention and strategies towards developing leadership paths for women in these companies over the past 12 months.
+Asked again in our recent survey in May 2024, there was a 5% increase in responses to ‘Yes’ reaching 28%.
+Subsequent questions found much of this 5% increase attributable to increased attention and strategies towards developing leadership paths for women in these companies over the past year.

 Another series of questions explored the main reasons why achieving the goal of 30% is viewed as being difficult or not possible by 2030.
 Firstly, most companies do not have sufficient numbers of women suitably qualified, or in the process of becoming suitably qualified, for executive roles.
 Secondly, external recruitment is not possible due to the overall shortage of women being suitably qualified, or in the process of becoming suitably qualified.
 Thirdly, corporate culture in Japan is regarded as being too male-orientated and unable to be adequately changed by 2030 to be acceptable for larger numbers of women.

-The research used a methodology where C-suite executives from Japanese publicly-traded companies, were interviewed 21st - 30th June 2023 (n=276) & 22nd - 29th April 2024 (n=262).
+The research used a methodology where C-suite executives from Japanese publicly-traded companies, were interviewed 21st - 30th June 2023 (n=276) & 2nd - 10th May 2024 (n=262).

 Webinar